Notice of Pre-AIA or AIA Status

 Claims 1-20 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
 The analysis of the claims will follow the 2019 Revised Patent Subject Matter Eligibility Guidance, 84 Fed.
 Reg.
 50 (“2019 PEG”)

-Step 1: The claims are directed to “a method”.
-The claims are directed to the statutory categories accordingly.
+Step 1: The claim is directed to “a method”.
+The claim is directed to the statutory categories accordingly.

-Step 2A Prong 2: The judicial exceptions recited in these claims are not integrated into a practical application.
+Step 2A Prong 2: The judicial exceptions recited in the claim does not integrated into a practical application.
 Merely invoking "a first model", "sensors", "physical assets" and "data measurements" do not yield eligibility.
-Claims are still in line with mental concepts such as claim 1, 12 and 16 are not specific to a practical application.
+Claim is are still in line with mental concepts such as claim 1 is not specific to a practical application.
 The additional elements as such are processors and instructions which do not include specialized hardware.
 See MPEP § 2106.05(f).

-Claim 1, 12 and 16 do not include a particular field but even doing so may not be sufficient to overcome the abstract idea rejection.
-Merely applying an model to a field or data without an advancement in the new field or new hardware is ineligible.
+Claim 12 does relate to a field of sensors but even doing so may not be sufficient to overcome the abstract idea rejection.
+Merely applying an selection process to a field or data without an advancement in the new field or new hardware is ineligible.
 MPEP § 2106.05(h).

-Step 2B: The claims do not contain significantly more than their judicial exceptions. models, sensors and other hardware are in their standard forms in the field.
+Step 2B: The claim does not contain significantly more than their judicial exceptions.
+Computers, sensors and other hardware are in their standard forms in the field.
 These additional elements are well-understood, routine, and conventional activity, see MPEP 2106.05(d)(II).
-Claims lacks any particular "how" or algorithm for a solution in a field in a novel way.
-Claims require more specificity on processes that would be incapable of simple mathematics, mental processes or use more substantial structure than conventional devices such as non-textbook implementations.
+Claim lacks any particular "how" or algorithm for a solution in a field in a novel way.
+Claim requires more specificity on processes that would be incapable of simple mathematics, mental processes or use more substantial structure than conventional devices such as non-textbook implementations.
+Specification provides examples like pressure sensors rather than new sensor architecture (USPGPUB ¶143).
+An unconventional arrangement is not found in the claims.
+Accordingly, the additional elements do not amount to significantly more than recited mental processes.

 Regarding claims 2-11, 13-15 and 17-20, they merely narrow the previously recited abstract idea limitations with more abstract concepts and/or routine fundamental processes.
 For the reasons described above with respect to claim 1, 12 and 16 this judicial exception is not meaningfully integrated into a practical application, or significantly more than the abstract idea.
 Abstract idea steps 1, 2A prong 1 and 2 remain the same as independent analysis above.
 See specification for more practical application concepts as none are seen in claims 2-11, 13-15 and 17-20.